TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/next-steps/_index.md

 Check all available certifications on [The Things Certification site](https://www.thethingsnetwork.org/achievements/certificates/).

 A lot of academic research around LoRaWAN is being conducted nowadays.
 [Read some LoRaWAN-related academic papers and publications](https://www.thethingsnetwork.org/docs/lorawan/academic/).

+### Useful links

+- Check out the [Learn section](https://thethingsnetwork.org/docs/lorawan) of The Things Network website.
+- Read the official specificationa at the [LoRa Alliance](https://lora-alliance.org).